-We market our products and services to banked, underbanked and unbanked consumers in the United States.
-We use distribution channels other than traditional bank branches to market our GPR cards, checking accounts and cash transfer services, such as third-party retailer locations nationwide, financial service centers, and the Internet.
-Our prepaid debit cards are issued by our wholly-owned subsidiary, Green Dot Bank and third-party issuing banks including The Bancorp Bank and Sunrise Banks, N.A.
-We also have multi-year distribution arrangements with many large and medium-sized retailers, such as Walgreens, CVS, Rite Aid, 7-Eleven, Kroger, Kmart, and Dollar Tree, and with various industry resellers, such as Blackhawk Network and Incomm.
-We currently have a one year contract with Walmart, pending the outcome of our proposal for renewal.
+We market our products and services to consumers in the United States.
+Our products are issued by our wholly-owned subsidiary, Green Dot Bank and third-party issuing banks including The Bancorp Bank and Sunrise Banks, N.A.
+We also have multi-year distribution arrangements with many large and medium-sized retailers, such as Walmart, Walgreens, CVS, Rite Aid, 7-Eleven, Kroger, Kmart, and Dollar Tree, and with various industry resellers, such as Blackhawk Network and Incomm.
 We refer to participating retailers collectively as our "retail distributors."
 Our tax refund processing services are integrated into the offerings of the nation's leading tax software companies, which, together, enable us to serve approximately 25,000 independent online and in-person tax preparers and accountants nationwide.

 In January 2015, we completed the acquisition of AccountNow, Inc. We issued approximately 514,000 shares of our Class A common stock on the date of close and the remainder of the consideration was paid in cash.
 AccountNow's results of operations are included in our consolidated statements of operations following the acquisition date.
 We have not presented pro-forma results of operations because the effect of this acquisition was not material to our financial results.
-Of the total consideration transferred, we made a preliminary allocation of \$65.9 million and \$16.1 million to goodwill and intangible assets, respectively.
-We may adjust this allocation after obtaining more information regarding, among other things, asset valuations, liabilities assumed, and revisions of preliminary estimates.
-The purchase price allocation will be finalized in 2015.
+Of the total consideration transferred, we made a preliminary allocation of \$61.6 million and \$16.1 million to goodwill and intangible assets, respectively.
+We may adjust this allocation after obtaining more information regarding, among other things, asset valuations, liabilities assumed, and revisions to preliminary estimates over the measurement period not to exceed 12 months from the date of acquisition.